 - Require tenants to notify you prior to moving out.

-- Require tenants to notify you whenever they are looking to be away for an extended period of time.
+- Require Georgia tenants to notify you whenever they are looking to be away for an extended period of time.

 - Screen all prospects prior to renting to them.